 About

 Email: gauri.chandra@bsg.ox.ac.uk

-Desmond is currently working as a research assistant for the Mind and Behavior Research Group, based at the Blavatnik School of Government.
+Desmond is currently a DPhil Student at the University of Warwick.
+He was a research assistant for the Mind and Behavior Research Group, based at the Blavatnik School of Government.
 Desmond has a Bachelor of Science Honours in Mathematics from the University of Cape Town and an MSc in Econometrics and Mathematical Economics from the London School of Economics.
 After a brief detour into the world of Category Theory he is back to his true calling in Development Economics.
 His research interests lie in behavioral and labour market interventions to increase human capital.

+About